jluyapan/ESMDR/README.md

 # ESMDR
-The Efficient Survival Multifactor Dimensionality Reduction (ESMDR) method is a computationally efficient algorithm to detect genome-wide genetic interactions. with adjustment for covariates.
+The Efficient Survival Multifactor Dimensionality Reduction (ESMDR) method is a computationally efficient algorithm to detect genome-wide genetic interactions with adjustment for covariates.